cchrissmm/loggingFramework/README.md

 Create an instance of the class at the top of your sketch.
 You need to pass it the name of the file and the header of the file.

-So if you wanted to create an object that is called "log01" to log VAR01 - 03 and call it "NAME", with a 1000line ring buffer you'd do this
+So if you wanted to create an object that is called "log01" to log VAR01 - 03 and call it "NAME", with a 1000 line ring buffer you'd do this

 `logger log01("NAME","VAR01,VAR02,VAR03",1000);`

-Then you just make a string of the data adding the delimator that you want, I've used a comma:
+Then you just make a string of the data to log, adding the delimator that you want, I've used a comma:

 `String log = String(var01) + "," + String(var02) + "," + String(var03);`